brokengrappler/lapp/README.md

 # LAPP MVP

-Using AWS to serve youth swim meet results.
+~~Using AWS to serve youth swim meet results.~~
+You to expensive AWS.
+Take my data GCP and help me get this up for cheaper.

 1) Serve POST API in AWS to upload
    1) swimmer id and info